blockful-io/shutter-staking/docs/staking-architecture.md

 ## Protocol Invariants

-1. The total amount of SHU tokens staked by all keypers must be equal to the total amount of SHU tokens staked by each keyper.
+1. The total amount of SHU tokens staked by all keypers must be equal to the total amount of SHU tokens staked by each keyper: `totalStaked = sum(staked[keyper])`.
-2. The rewards distributed across all keypers must be equal to the total amount of rewards distributed to each keyper.
+2. The rewards distributed across all keypers must be equal to the total amount of rewards distributed to each keyper:
 3. The total amount of rewards distributed to all keypers must be equal to the total amount of rewards distributed to each reward token.
 4. The rewards distributed across all keypers should equal the accumulated rewards per token times the staked amount.